cjolowicz/cookiecutter-hypermodern-python/docs/guide.md

   - Composable command line interface toolkit
 - - [coverage][coverage.py]
   - Code coverage measurement for Python
-- - [darglint]
-  - A utility for ensuring Google-style docstrings stay up to date with the source code.
 - - [flake8]
   - the modular source code checker: pep8 pyflakes and co
 - - [flake8-bandit]